 Once you have installed a WooCommerce theme you can customize its appearance to your own requirements.
 Just head over to the Appearance » Customize page.
 This will launch a theme customizer where you can change different theme settings.

-Step 6: Install Additional Plugins for SEO & Security
+Step 6: Install Additional Plugins for SEO and Security

 Alongside WooCommerce you need to install additional plugins in order to optimize your site for SEO and ensure security.